 During an OTA update, the image is usually downloaded from a web server.
 You can use a variety of protocols, including HTTP, FTP or MQTT.
 Secure HTTP (HTTPS) is currently the most popular protocol used for OTA updates.
 You can also choose the location of the server for your design.

-While some MCU vendors choose to develop their own cloud severs, Microchip provides solutions to assist you with developing applications for Microsoft Azure, Google Cloud and Amazon Web Services (AWS).
-Microchip offers several evaluation kits to develop applications with these services including these options:
+While some MCU vendors choose to develop their own cloud severs, we provide solutions to assist you with developing applications for Microsoft Azure, Google Cloud and Amazon Web Services (AWS).
+We offer several evaluation kits to develop applications with these services including these options:

 The AVR-IoT WG development board combines a powerful 8-bit ATmega4808 MCU, an ATECC608A CryptoAuthentication™ secure element IC and the fully certified ATWINC1510 Wi-Fi network controller, which provides the most simple and effective way to connect your embedded application to Google’s Cloud IoT core platform.
 The board also includes an on-board debugger and requires no external hardware to program and debug the MCU.